This post is about the highlights of Armenia and my experience visiting them with One way tours.

-Either travel by public transport, but missing out on some of Armenia’s most beautiful monasteries or saving myself a lot of time and effort by going on a tour.
+Either travel by public transport, but missing out on some of the highlights of Armenia or saving myself a lot of time and effort by going on a tour.
 Luckily there are plenty of companies offering cheap tours.
-I choose One Way Tour, because they also had two hostels in Yerevan with good reviews.
+I choose One Way Tour, because they were one of the few that offered tours to the Byurakan Astronomical Observatory.

 I was still a bit hesitant about the tours.
 For me travelling by public transport is the best way to get to know a country and get into contact with the local population.
 I felt I might miss out on that by going on tours where I will likely meet more other tourists from my own country than Armenians.

 In this case, I was very wrong.
 First of all, One Way Tour is not only for foreign travellers, but also for Armenians themselves who would like to see more of their own country.
 People from Yerevan love to go out of the city and see their monasteries, and with limited public transport available, they also make use of tour companies like One Way Tour.